 Once you’ve welcomed your subscribers, nurture their relationship with your brand.
 Here again, marketing automation will help you set up the nurture journey.
-For instance, in your first email, you could educate your prospects of your products.
+For instance, in your first email, you could educate them about your products.

 Then, in the second, you could help them get to know your brand.
 The third correspondence could be based on their site behavior.